kluchey/OMG/docs/View Site Resources/Excalidraw/MTH1W_Cycles.excalidraw.md

 # Text Elements
-Algebra 1 (Powers, Working with Formulas, Substitution) ^eTID55P7

-Number Sets 1 (Patterning, Order of Operations) ^fRIDZ3ux

-Linear Relations 1 (Substitution, Multiples, Patterning) ^vhT1d7dG

-Algebra 2 (Substitution & Solving) ^AOxDuWwK

-Number Sets 2 (Domain & Range) ^NCryHURa

-Linear Relations 2 (Create Pattern Rules, Words to Math Eqns, Basic Plotting) ^o4FqEyK5

-Linear Relations 3 (Slope, y=mx+b, Standard Form, Graphing) ^T0HdN7EH

-Data 1 (Averages, Median, Quartiles as applied Percentages) ^f2t5v5T5

-Measurement 1 (Use of Formulas, Substitution, Units, Converting Units) ^21BC04pt

-Measurement 2 (Application Only:  Solving for variable in formulas, Volume, Area, SA, P) ^6JwHQgdV

-Coding 1 (Application Only:  Break problems into steps) ^JaK58iC8

-Data 2 (Linear Regression Models, Correlation Coefficient, Data Collection) ^vIdxi3rS

-Linear Relations 4 (PoI, Parallel Lines, Applications) ^SmbkzMWz

-Measurement 3 (Circle and Triangle Properties) ^Haz3TFv1

-Coding 2 (Write basic Pseudocode to follow formula steps) ^GPaRQYd2

-Coding 3  (Alter basic Pseudocode to follow new needs) ^1vucJm69

-Finance 1 (Read Budget, Inform Decisions) ^kFHgta4F

-Finance 2 (Interest) ^pLpBmBhh

-Cycle 4 ^94XU5PKF

-Cycle 3 ^7qQIpSbn

-Cycle 2 ^Rq9EajCy

-Cycle 1 ^PWXe49ro

-Algebra 4 (contuing to apply rules and formatting of solutions) ^X3Yb7VeK

-Algebra 3 (xintercept, yintercept) ^nlNZa46A

-Grade 10 ^kLYpvGrT
+Unit 1:  Number Sets

+- What is infinity?
+- What are the important sets of numbers?
+- Integers, Rationals, Irrationals, Reals
+- Linear Growing and Shrinking Patterns
+- Pattern Rules and Variables
+- Order of Operations
+- Substitution
+- Powers ^44qnkIGX

+Data
+(Averages, Median, Quartiles as applied Percentages) ^iQmRQEKf

+Measurement
+(Use of Formulas, Substitution, Units, Converting Units) ^6yHa4Vbr

+Financial Decision Making

+- Read Budgets
+- Make Informed Decisions about spending money ^lIK5cU4u

+Algebra
+(Substitution & Solving, Creating Equations, Representations (Graphs and Tables), Powers) ^vw4UkVgC

+Measurement
+(Application Only:  Solving for variable in formulas, Volume, Area, P) ^36dpweMa

+Finance
+(Interest) ^hNrT4zxO

+Coding
+(Application Only:  Break problems into steps) ^bmRhA8Rq

+Linear Relations (Slope, y=mx+b, Standard Form, Graphing, Inequalities, Desmos, PoI, Parallel Lines, Applications) ^dVvlbVOX

+Data
+(Linear Regression Models, Correlation Coefficient, Data Collection) ^sLosikg7

+Coding
+(Write basic Pseudocode to follow formula steps, Desmos, Alter Pseudocode) ^ua9xD0fH

+Geometry & Measurement
+(Circle and Triangle Properties, Volume, SA, Unit Systems) ^Hdzumbai

+Linear vs Non-Linear Algebraic Patterns
+(Circle and Triangle Properties, Volume, SA, Unit Systems) ^durj6OnK

+Variables ^r6d1L8IY

+Unit 1:  Number Sets

+What is infinity?
+How do we organize numbers?
+What are the properties of specific number sets? ^xmQdxvqd

+Unit 1:  Financial Decision Making ^iJdaxIEl

+Unit 1:  Data ^smfuQylK

+Unit 1:  Measurement ^tBUdPJ46

+Unit 2:  Algebra of Variables

+What is x?
+How do we make mathematical models?
+How do we solve an equation?
+How do we represent equations? ^bCTZQyc5

+Unit 2:  Coding ^K8z5LGAY

+Unit 2:  Geometry ^R0tNMrpT

+Unit 2:  Financial Decision Making ^SKleqFVk

+Unit 3:  Algebra of Linear Relations

+What is a line in math?
+How do we make mathematical models of lines?
+How do we read graphs? ^g3XlQDUj

+Unit 3:  Data ^V8lYcBOy

+Unit 3:  Coding ^1LDmv9vK

+Unit 4:  Measurement & Geometry

+How do we problem solve about our reality? ^jJbDlyMs

+Unit Big Ideas ^458O2d7J

+Applications ^FEfBOsBH

 %%
 # Drawing